-On February 14, 2020, ALCO entered into a term loan agreement of \$\mathbb{P}1,000.0\$ million with a local bank to obtain financing for the Group' eligible green projects, including land banking, investments and refinancing in relation to eligible green projects.
-A drawdown of \$\mathbb{P}1,000.0\$ million was made within the same year.
-ALCO is required to submit a regular disbursement report to the bank soon after the date the proceeds was utilized to confirm that the proceeds has been used for the eligible green projects.
+On February 14, 2020, ALCO entered into a term loan agreement of ₱1,000.0 million with a local bank to obtain financing for the Group' eligible green projects, including land banking, investments and refinancing in relation to eligible green projects.
+A drawdown of ₱1,000.0 million was made within the same year.
+ALCO is required to submit a regular disbursement report to the bank soon after the date the proceeds was utilized to confirm that the proceeds has been used for the eligible green projects as may be reasonably practicable.
+The Group is required to maintain debt to equity ratio of not more than 2.00x and current ratio of at least 1.50x based on the audited consolidated financial statements.
+As at December 31, 2020, the Group is compliant with these financial ratios.